 - Literary and Cultural Studies

 - Science and Technology Studies

 Lauren Klein is an associate professor in the School of Literature, Media, and Communication, where she also directs the Digital Humanities Lab.
 She received her A.B. from Harvard University and her Ph.D. from the Graduate Center of the City University of New York (CUNY).
-Her research interests include the digital humanities, data visualization, media studies, food studies, and early American literature.
+Her research interests include digital humanities, data visualization, data studies, food studies, and early American literature.

 Klein is currently at work on two major projects: the first, Data by Design, is an interactive book on the history of data visualization; and the second, Data Feminism, co-authored with Catherine D’Ignazio, is a trade book that explores the intersection of data science and feminist thinking.

 Her first book, Matters of Taste: Eating, Aesthetics, and the Early American Archive, is forthcoming from the University of Minnesota Press.
 It explores how eating can offer new ways of thinking about aesthetics in early America—and, therefore, about the philosophical work of food and its significance for the people who prepare, serve, and consume it..
 With Matthew K. Gold, she edits Debates in the Digital Humanities (University of Minnesota Press), a hybrid print/digital publication stream that explores debates in the field as they emerge.
 The most recent book in this series is Debates in the Digital Humanities 2016.